RelationalAI/rai-gnns-tutorial/HM/installation.md

 Once your request is approved (you will receive email notification by RAI), follow the instructions [here](https://docs.relational.ai/manage/install) to install the RAI Native App.
 Note that you will need to be a user with either ORGADMIN or ACCOUNTADMIN privileges to do the installation.

+If you have already installed the RelationalAI Native App reach out to Pigi Kouki pigi.kouki@relational.ai or Ilias Fountalis ilias.fountalis@relational.ai to request enabling the predictive reasoning feature flag.

-In case you need any assistance please reach out to Pigi Kouki pigi.kouki@relational.ai  or Ilias Fountalis ilias.fountalis@relational.ai
+In case you need any assistance please reach out to Pigi Kouki or Ilias Fountalis.

 ## Building the `rai_gnns_experimental.zip` Package